opnumten/single_cell_segmentation/README.md

 The classification FCN is modified based on the code from  https://github.com/imlab-uiip/keras-segnet The faster R-CNN is modified based on the code from  https://github.com/yhenon/keras-frcnn

-weights file can be found in https://drive.google.com/drive/folders/1RBuebNQGxEQ-JSrOON3-R7Y8XOB9pftk?usp=sharing
+weights file and training data can be found in https://drive.google.com/drive/folders/1RBuebNQGxEQ-JSrOON3-R7Y8XOB9pftk?usp=sharing

 ================================================================================
 # single_cell_segmentation